 A classic English border garden is lush with flowering herbaceous perennials.
+These perennial plants come back each year for a reliable, long-lived floral display.
 As the name suggests, border gardens are located on the perimeter of structures and properties, including in front of hedges, fences, walls, and property lines.
 Traditional border gardens typically employ British cottage garden plants.
 There is always something in bloom!

-A great border garden has strong year-round permanent structure, pleasing textures and form, focal points, an overall sense of unity, and a general scale and size that complements and fits in well with its surroundings.
-There’s a lot to consider, and the process of creating a border garden is more of an ongoing passion project than a weekend item to check off the to do list.
-There’s many reasons these gardens are so beloved!
+A great border garden has a strong year-round permanent structure, pleasing textures and form, focal points, an overall sense of unity, and a general scale and size that complements and fits in well with its surroundings.
+There’s a lot to consider, and the process of creating a border garden is more of an ongoing passion project than a weekend item to check off the to-do list.
+There are many reasons these gardens are so beloved!

-Border garden design almost always includes the choice of a cohesive colour palette.
-The colours chosen should complement the surrounding structures and be in keeping with the goal of the design.
-There are countless shades of every colour available in different flower plants as modern cultivars are introduced.
+Border garden design almost always includes the choice of a cohesive color palette.
+The colors chosen should complement the surrounding structures and be in keeping with the goal of the design.
+There are countless shades of every color available in different flower plants as modern cultivars are introduced.
 Take the time to research and order the specific named variety that’s the correct shade.

-In addition to the colour palette in general, repetition of colour is also important.
+In addition to the color palette in general, repetition of color is also important.
 This can be used to draw the eye along the border garden.
-Both repetition of colour and repetition of form are key to border garden design.
-It’s fun to include different forms of flower blooms within a colour family, and even non-bloom forms like ornamental grasses that fit the colour palette.
+Both repetitions of color and repetition of form are key to border garden design.
+It’s fun to include different forms of flower blooms within a color family, and even non-bloom forms like ornamental grasses that fit the color palette.